Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Newer sunscreen technologies have addressed previous concerns about stability, irritation potential, and environmental impact.

-Encapsulation methods improve the photostability of sensitive filters like avobenzone, while next-generation chemical compounds offer better safety profiles.
+Encapsulation methods enhance the photostability of sensitive filters, such as avobenzone, while next-generation chemical compounds offer improved safety profiles.

 Many brands have also incorporated antioxidants that work synergistically with UV filters to neutralize free radicals generated during the protective process, providing enhanced skin benefits.